1994 Slick 50 500

-The 1994 Slick 50 500 was the 30th and penultimate stock car race of the 1994 NASCAR Winston Cup Series season, the 13th and penultimate race of the 1994 NASCAR Winston West Series, and the seventh iteration of the event.
+The 1994 Slick 50 500 was the 30th and penultimate stock car race of the 1994 NASCAR Winston Cup Series season, the 30th and penultimate race of the 1994 NASCAR Winston Transcontinental Series, and the seventh iteration of the event.
 The race was held on Sunday, October 30, 1994, before an audience of 96,000 in Avondale, Arizona at Phoenix International Raceway, a 1-mile (1.6 km) permanent low-banked tri-oval race track.
 The race took the scheduled 312 laps to complete.
 At race's end, Hendrick Motorsports driver Terry Labonte would manage to dominate the late stages of the race to take his 14th career NASCAR Winston Cup Series victory and his third and final victory of the season.
 To fill out the top three, Roush Racing driver Mark Martin and Morgan–McClure Motorsports driver Sterling Marlin would finish second and third, respectively.

 Background

 Phoenix International Raceway – also known as PIR – is a one-mile, low-banked tri-oval race track located in Avondale, Arizona.
 It is named after the nearby metropolitan area of Phoenix.
 The motorsport track opened in 1964 and currently hosts two NASCAR race weekends annually.
 PIR has also hosted the IndyCar Series, CART, USAC and the Rolex Sports Car Series.
 The raceway is currently owned and operated by International Speedway Corporation.

 The raceway was originally constructed with a 2.5 mi (4.0 km) road course that ran both inside and outside of the main tri-oval.
 In 1991 the track was reconfigured with the current 1.51 mi (2.43 km) interior layout.
 PIR has an estimated grandstand seating capacity of around 67,000.
 Lights were installed around the track in 2004 following the addition of a second annual NASCAR race weekend.